ingeniamc/CoCo-bsp/README.md

 The script provided for TI, pdksetupenv, assumes that SDK install path is home in Linux and C:\ti in Windows.
 If it is different from that, this script needs to be adapted.
 Build the PDK, recommended command:
 ```
-# make clean && make all
+# make clean && make -k all
 ```
 (In Windows change make for gmake)